cedadev/jasmin-workshop/exercises/ex11/README.md

 # Exercise 11: MPI on JASMIN

 ### Scenario
+I am using the community code JULES for my research work.
+I need to add a new feature in the code.
+I need to edit the source code and then compile and build it on JASMIN.
+JULES is an MPI parallel code.
+This exercise will demonstrate how to compile from source an MPI parallel code and test it on LOTUS.
 Parallel computing is the use of two or more processors to solve a large problem size.
 There are different forms of parallelism, Shared Memory parallelism (threading) e.g. OpenMP and Distributed Memory parallelism which uses the Message Passing Interface (MPI).
-This exercise will demonstrate how to compile from source an MPI parallel code and test it on LOTUS.

 The Fortran example generates two vectors X(n) and Y(n) of n=2**10 elements and then calculates a vector Z(n) as Z(i)= a * X(i) + Y(i).
 The code outputs the maximum value of the vector elements Z(i),  maxval(abs(Z))